• 800-644-5505

 After the leaves and foliage have been clipped back, your hyacinths are in a summertime resting phase.
 You don't need to water them regularly, and can allow them to rest until fall.
 In autumn, either mulch over your bulbs (in zones 3 and 4) or lift them to store over winter.

-Can you grow hyacinths in Canada?
+Can You Grow Hyacinths in Canada?

 Hyacinths can certainly be grown in Canada!
 However, in parts of the north, they'll need to be lifted in winter.
 Most hyacinths are hardy to Zone 4, or possibly Zone 3.
 That means that they can stay in the ground in those zones, even over the deepest freeze of winter.
 In Zone 3, mulch over your bulbs heavily to help mitigate any frost damage.